Information pursuant to Sections 134b and 134c of the German Stock Corporation Act (Aktiengesetz)

-The investment strategy of Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München („Munich Reinsurance Company“ or „Munich Re“) is designed to comply with the prudent person principle.
+The global investment strategy („investment strategy“) of Munich Reinsurance Company is designed to comply with the prudent person principle.
 This principle is the basis for the strategic investment principles of security, quality, profitability and liquidity.
-We seek to avoid risk concentration where possible, using various risk criteria and early-warning indicators to avoid inappropriate concentrations of risk from individual partners or sectors.
+Risk concentration shall be avoided where possible, using various risk criteria and early-warning indicators to avoid inappropriate concentrations of risk from individual partners or sectors.

 The central building blocks for implementing the investment strategy are virtual portfolios made on the basis of reference indices, the so-called Strategic Asset Allocation (SAA) and Tactical Asset Allocation (TAA).
 The primary objective in preparing investment decisions is to maximise the return on the investments while maintaining a specified risk appetite.
-SAA and TAA are designed to sustainably

 - optimise the risk/return ratio from the perspective of the shareholder,

 - reflect the structure of liabilities,

 - generate no unnecessary costs (transaction costs, administrative costs).